d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 - **-h, --help**

-Including the help flag on this command will display help on the usage of this command.
+Including the help flag will display help for the command.

 - **-u User**